dennili/CEHRS/index.md

 - Provided remote technical support for internet connectivity, wireless network configurations, and mobile troubleshooting.
 - Delivered timely resolutions with a focus on customer satisfaction and operational efficiency.

 ### **Technical Support Specialist**
 *Robert Half Technology* – *Irvine, CA*
 *January 2016* – *November 2018*
 - Supported end-users with technical issues, both in-person and remotely
-- Maintained accurate documentation of IT systems and procedures, ensuring compliance with organizational standards.
+- Maintained accurate documentation of IT systems and procedures, ensuring compliance with organizational standards
 ---

 ## 🎓 Education / Certifications / License